Mary Osborne: Biography

 In the 1940s, Osborne sat in on jam sessions on 52nd Street, where she played with some of the biggest names in jazz.
 In 1941, she went on the road with jazz violinist Joe Venuti.
 In 1942, she was working freelance in Chicago when she made a recording with Stuff Smith.
 In 1945, Osborne headlined a performance with Dizzy Gillespie, Art Tatum, Coleman Hawkins, and Thelonious Monk in Philadelphia, to reviews and audiences that praised her specifically.
 Osborne, Tatum, and Hawkins went on to record in concert in New Orleans.

 In 1945, Osborne returned to New York.
 There she recorded with Mary Lou Williams in 1945, Coleman Hawkins, Mercer Ellington, and Beryl Booker in 1946, and led her own swing trio.
-Her trio lasted from 1945–1948 and played in clubs on 52nd street, had a year-long engagement at Kelly's Stables, and made several recordings.
+Her trio lasted from 1945 to 1948 and played in clubs on 52nd street, had a year-long engagement at Kelly's Stables, and made several recordings.
 Throughout the 1950s, she played with Elliot Lawrence's Quartet on The Jack Sterling Show, a daily morning CBS radio program, and appeared on the television show Arthur Godfrey's Talent Scouts.
 The last few years of the decade she spent recording, both with Tyree Glenn and as a leader.
 Shortly after, Osborne felt that she had been doing the same thing musically for too long and wanted a change.
 In 1962, she started learning Spanish classical guitar under Alberto Valdez-Blaine.
 She used classical techniques, such as pick-less playing, in her jazz playing.

 In 1968, Osborne moved to Bakersfield, California, where she lived the rest of her life.
 With her husband, she founded the Osborne Guitar Company.
 She taught music and continued to play jazz locally and in Los Angeles.
 She played in the Newport and Concord festivals in the early 1970s, and in the Kool Jazz Festival in New York in 1981.
 In 1989 and 1990, she played at the Los Angeles Classic Jazz Festival, and in 1990 also played at the Playboy Jazz Marathon.
 In 1991, in what would be her final performances, Osborne returned to the Village Vanguard in New York for a week-long engagement.

 Osborne died in March 1992 at the age of 70, the result of chronic leukemia.

+In 2017, she was inducted into the Bakersfield Music Hall of Fame.